kleidinc/sqlx_example/README.md

+**Still in alpha - work in progress :)**
-This example is part of the book ["Master Iced by building a Modern UI with Rust, Iced, SQLX and Postgres"](https://github.com/kleidinc/master_iced_book).
+This example will be part of the book ["Master Iced by building a Modern UI with Rust, Iced, SQLX and Postgres"](https://github.com/kleidinc/master_iced_book).

 Here we build a small Iced App, which has input, and text fields, to showcase how to use SQLX with Postgres, alongside Iced, and tokio async, to perform the most popular CRUD operations: